AndrewDongminYoo/docs-trunk-io-ko/merge/using-the-merge-ui.md

----
-description: >-
+# Using the Merge UI

 The web app offers detailed information about pull requests, the state of the merge queue, and more.
----

-# Using the Merge UI

 The web app can be found at [app.trunk.io](https://app.trunk.io).